-Sr. No. On completion of this course, the students will be able to: CO1 Appreciate the writings of various Indian and foreign story and prose writers and relate them to their socio-cultural milieu.
-CO2 Comprehend the meaning of texts and answer questions related to situations, episodes, themes and characters depicted in them.
-CO3 Make correct usage of tenses, articles and nouns.
-CO4 Enrich their vocabulary and use new words in their spoken and written language.
-CO5 Write personal letters to their family and friends on various issues.
+- 1. appreciate the writings of various Indian and foreign story and prose writers and relate them to their socio-cultural milieu. - 2. comprehend the meaning of texts and answer questions related to situations, episodes, themes and characters depicted in them. - 3. make correct usage of tenses, articles and nouns. - 4. enrich their vocabulary and use new words in their spoken and written language. - 5. write personal letters to their family and friends on various issues.